tdienlin/need_for_privacy/README.md

 # Study description

 In this study, we analyze how the need for privacy can be predicted by means of personality.
+Predictors include sociability, integrity, anxiety, risk avoidance, and traditionality.
 The data come from the project "Measures of Privacy and Personality" (see https://osf.io/st7p6/).

 # Content